-Whether you’re selling overseas or buying overseas, much of your business strategy must include managing the effects of exchange rate changes.
-Foreign currency conversion fees can also increase the cost of doing business when purchasing, making raw materials, and supplier payments.
+Whether you’re selling or buying overseas, much of your business strategy should include managing the effects of exchange rate changes.
+Foreign currency conversion fees can also increase the cost of doing business when purchasing raw materials and making supplier payments.

 Know how foreign exchange rates can affect your bottom line and leverage that knowledge to make the best overseas deals.
 You are not only exchanging goods and services, but you are also exchanging the value of one currency for another.

 Even in developed countries, speculators like George Soros have made fortunes on foreign exchange volatility.
-When Great Britain was forced to devalue the pound sterling, Soros took a short position¹ on a $10 billion trade and ended up with a cool $1 billion profit.
+When Great Britain was forced to devalue the pound sterling, Soros took a short position on a $10 billion trade and ended up with a profit of $1 billion.

 Exchange rates can also have an indirect effect on a business, even when the business doesn’t deal in foreign exchange.
 For example, transportation costs are directly connected to the price of fuel.
 When fuel prices and foreign currency exchange rates fluctuate, the cost of doing business can be indirectly impacted.